FinalbossTom/API-Plugin/README.md

 Further below are all the implemented interactions that the Plugin is able to pick up on.
 All of the Features are "Opt-in" and highly customizeable.

 Important Note: This Repository is a archived copy of the original, still ongoing Project.
+Some Statistics on the state of this Plugin:
+- 8990 Lines of Source Code
+- 84 Built Versions
+- 9 Major Versions
+- 3 Major Reworks/Revisions
+- First Prototype Released on May 25, 2024
+- Performance Impacts with all Features enabled (using Median Hardware from 20.05.25)
+  - Average Frame Impact ~0.005ms (>0.001% of a Frame @60FPS)
+  - Worst Case Frame Impact ~0.07ms (>0.01% of a Frame @60FPS)

+Preview of the Main UI Interface captures Ingame:
 ![Preview of Main Menu](etc/preview.png)

 ## Current Features